acflippo/DataShep_SQL_walkthru/README.md

 # DataShep SQL Walk Throughs

-The folders within contains the code and data for the SQL walk throughs from my YouTube Channel: [youtube.com/@DataShep](https://www.youtube.com/@DataShep)
+The folders within contain the code and data for the SQL walk throughs from my YouTube Channel: [youtube.com/@DataShep](https://www.youtube.com/@DataShep)

 Feel free to subscribe to my free newsletter at [www.datashep.io](https://datashep.io)